 If you’re thinking about adopting a child, congratulations!
 This is an exciting time for you, and you most likely have quite a bit on your mind.
-First and foremost, you’ll need to know whether or not you’re eligible to adopt in Virginia.
-Since all states have laws that vary slightly in this department, we’ve compiled the following information to answer all your questions about adoption requirements in Virginia.
+First and foremost, you’ll need to know whether or not you’re eligible for adoption in Virginia.
+Because all states have laws that vary slightly in this department, we’ve compiled the following information to answer all your questions about adoption in Virginia.

 In Virginia, a state resident who meets any of the following adoption qualifications may adopt: